Titleist AVX vs Velocity: Are They Similar? Different?

 The Titleist AVX is designed to deliver exceptional distance through its low-compression core and high-flex casing layer.

 The core’s low compression promotes efficient energy transfer and reduced spin, which contributes to a more penetrating ball flight and increased carry distance.
-Golfers who desire a lower, more piercing trajectory and impressive distance will appreciate the AVX’s performance.

-Get the Book HereConversely, the Titleist Velocity is engineered to optimize distance through its high-speed LSX core and thin NaZ+ cover.
+However, the Titleist Velocity is engineered to optimize distance through its high-speed LSX core and thin NaZ+ cover.

-The Velocity’s core generates faster ball speeds, while the cover promotes low spin off the tee.
-As a result, the Velocity produces a high, straight trajectory with maximum carry distance, appealing to golfers who prioritize distance above all else.
+As a result, the Velocity produces a high, straight trajectory with maximum carry distance, which can only be appealing if you prioritize distance above all else.

 Spin and Greenside Control